walshak002/Git-Setup/README.md

 8. Click Add SSH key.
 9. If prompted, confirm access to your account on GitHub.

-How to push:
+* How to push:
-Initialize Git (if not already done): Navigate to your project directory in the terminal and run:    git init Add Files to Staging: Stage the changes you want to commit.
-To add all new or modified files:
-    git add .
+1. Initialize Git (if not already done): Navigate to your project directory in the terminal and run:    git init
+2. Add Files to Staging: Stage the changes you want to commit.
+To add all new or modified files: git add .
-To add specific files:
+3. To add specific files:
        git add <filename>
-Commit Changes: Create a commit, which is a snapshot of your staged changes with a descriptive message:
-          git commit -m "Your commit message"
+4. Commit Changes: Create a commit, which is a snapshot of your staged changes with a descriptive message: git commit -m "Your commit message"
-Connect to Remote Repository (if not already done): If you are pushing to a new GitHub repository, you need to link your local repository to the remote one.
-Get the HTTPS or SSH URL from your GitHub repository and run:
-             git remote add origin <remote_repository_url>
+5. Connect to Remote Repository (if not already done): If you are pushing to a new GitHub repository, you need to link your local repository to the remote one.
+Get the HTTPS or SSH URL from your GitHub repository and run: git remote add origin <remote_repository_url>
-ush Changes: Upload your committed changes from your local branch to the remote repository on GitHub:
-           git push origin <your_branch_name>
+6. push Changes: Upload your committed changes from your local branch to the remote repository on GitHub: git push origin <your_branch_name>
-Git Pull:
+* Git Pull:
-Fetch and Merge: To update your local repository with changes from the remote, including new commits and updates, run:
-            git pull origin <your_branch_name>
+1. Fetch and Merge: To update your local repository with changes from the remote, including new commits and updates, run: git pull origin <your_branch_name>